 - Goodyear Wrangler Adventure Kevlar: $301

 - Toyo Open Country AT III: $257

 - General Grabber AT: $220

-Again, the KO2 fits right alongside other popular brands in terms of price and is only marginally more expensive than budget-friendly favorites like the Grabber, which, truth be told, borrows heavily from the BFG tread pattern.
+Again, the KO2 fits in right alongside other popular brands in terms of price, and is only marginally more expensive than budget-friendly favorites like the Grabber, which, truth be told, borrows heavily from the BFG tread pattern.
 Considering that the KO2 is a well-documented and proven performer in damn near every environment out there, cost doesn’t seem to be a relevant sticking point to us.

 - Bridgestone Tires’ new Potenza Sport AS promises better wet and winter condition performance for true all-season tire

 - How to use tire wear patterns to identify vehicle problems

 - Here’s how to live in your car comfortably for a few weeks (or longer) like a pro